maniacs-ops/feednix/README.md

 **I have modified Feednix to help you with this.
 IT CANNOT DO THIS** **AUTOMATICALLY since developer tokens involve sending you an email** **to retrive them.**

+In addition, becuase it is using the Dev Tokens, it is thus using the Sandbox.
+This means that there is a rate limiting to the amount of requests that Feednix can make.
+If you use Feednix rarely you will probably be fine.
+If you use it often, however, you should consider disabling a few features to minimize the amount of requests.
+This includes having this in your config file:

+* markReadWhileScrolling : false
+* enablePersistentCount : false

 ## Usage